broulston/TDSS-RQS-ViP/README.md

 [![Maintenance](https://img.shields.io/maintenance/yes/2019.svg)]()
 [![Powered by Astropy](https://img.shields.io/badge/powered%20by-AstroPy-orange.svg?style=flat)](http://www.astropy.org)

-`TDSS Vi` creates one (1) plot for each of the variable stars in the program sample.
-These plots are designed  to help summarize  as much information about each star as possible, and to aid in classification.
+`TDSS ViP` creates one (1) plot for each of the quasars in the TDSS RQS program sample.
+These plots are designed  to help summarize  as much information about each quasar as possible.
 Each plot currently contains:

 ![Vi_plot](./000.04023+005.77216_Vi.png?raw=true)